Why Are Essential Oils Dangerous for Dogs?

 Essential oils can be great for us humans.
 Whether by diffusing them to release their scent into the air or by applying diluted versions to our skin, we can benefit from their properties.
 They have been used as medicine for centuries, and are now widely used in aromatherapy, cosmetics, and perfume.

-However, essential oils should be kept away from small children and pets.
+However, they should be kept away from small children and pets.
 Consuming them by mouth can be very dangerous, and not all of them are safe for undiluted use on the skin.
+Plus, some that are safe for humans are not safe for pets.
+Here’s why some essential oils are dangerous for dogs:

-When applied to the skin, ingested, or inhaled, essential oils are rapidly absorbed into the body.
+When applied to the skin, ingested, or inhaled, they are rapidly absorbed into the body.
 When they reach the bloodstream, the chemical compounds they contain can be distributed to all the tissues of the body.
-Even simply diffusing too much essential oil in your home can cause health problems for your pets, who have a different level of sensitivity to essential oils.
+Even simply diffusing too much of them in your home can cause health problems for your pets, who have a different level of sensitivity to them.

 A few licks of essential oil or only a little on the skin can poison a dog.
 Signs of poisoning from essential oils can include: